 Their Chief was quoted as saying it took over 8 million dollars to gain recognition.
-One of the largest expenses was for lobbyists who worked the Nation’s capital.
+One of the largest expenses was for lobbyists who worked in the Nation’s capital.
 Unfortunately, the Abenaki lacked any funds, much less millions of dollars, and they were denied recognition.

-Thus, Federal Recognition was no longer an option and the decision was made to continue the quest for state recognition.
+Thus, Federal Recognition was no longer an option, and the decision was made to continue the quest for state recognition.

-More importantly, State Recognition would allow Abenaki children to access educational opportunities and it would allow the Abenaki to lay claim to their rich heritage with pride.
+More importantly, State Recognition would allow Abenaki children to access educational opportunities, and it would allow the Abenaki to lay claim to their rich heritage with pride.

 State Recognition acknowledges the existence of the Abenaki people in spite of historical attempts to eradicate them.

-As noted by the National Trust for Historic Preservation, “The Vermont Eugenies Survey of 1925 and the sterilization law of 1931, which were intended to anglicize the state’s population, identified the Abenaki as undesirable – along with Catholics, such as French Canadians, Irish, and Italians; Jews, the poor; the mentally ill; and criminals.”
+As noted by the National Trust for Historic Preservation, “The Vermont Eugenics Survey of 1925 and the sterilization law of 1931, which were intended to anglicize the state’s population, identified the Abenaki as undesirable – along with Catholics, such as French Canadians, Irish, and Italians; Jews, the poor; the mentally ill; and criminals.”

 Many members of Abenaki families who were investigated by the Eugenics Survey were also incarcerated in institutions and subsequently sterilized.

 Still, the Abenaki survived for seven generations and have worked hard to better themselves and provide opportunities for their children.